resingm/honeypot/config/README.md

 available on the honeypots.
 Just see it as a backup in case all other logs are somehow lost.

+Furthermore, if the file `/etc/logrotate.d/rsyslog` exists, then it is backed up and saved in the folder `/etc/honeypot/`.
+The reason is, that it usually interferes with the configuration I provide.

 ### Cron Jobs